-It can happen to anyone—you’re adding more oil to your car, lawnmower or snowblower, and you accidentally spill some on your driveway.
-Or you order a pizza, and while you’re paying the delivery person, their car leaks oil on your pavement.
+It can happen to anyone—you’re adding more oil to your car, lawnmower, or snowblower, and you accidentally spill some on your driveway.
+Perhaps you order a pizza, and while you’re paying the delivery person, their car leaks oil on your pavement.
 Now what?

 There are ways to remove fresh oil spills and set-in stains from asphalt and concrete driveways.
 To keep your driveway looking new and clean, follow our removal tips as soon as you notice a stain on your driveway.
 Keep reading to learn how to clean asphalt and concrete pavement.